Sex Work Population Project

 Who are We?

-We are a loosely knit group of researchers and allies with an interest in the realities of those involved in the adult industry in Canada.
+We are a loosely knit group of allies with an interest in the realities of those involved in the adult industry in Canada.
 We focus on using publicly available archival data in combination with relevant qualitative research to provide a more realistic picture of who does sex work in Canada and how they engage with the industry and society at large.

 The papers listed below, representing over 15 years of history, all have associated datasets.
 Given that no research on the sex industry is definitive, your input is important: Readers are encouraged to download, review, and re-analyze the data associated with each paper as well as the stand alone datasets described below.